TransposeData/transpose-defi-sdk/README.md

 )
 ```

-The above code will generate a chart of hourly OHLC prices for WETH from January 1st, 2021 to February 1st, 2021.
-The address for WETH could be replaced with any valid token address on the supported chains.
+The above code will generate a chart of hourly OHLC prices for Wrapped Ether (WETH) during the month of January 2021.
+The address for WETH can be replaced with any token address on the supported chains.

 By default, Plotly will automatically render the chart in your browser.
 If you would like to save the chart as a HTML file, you can pass the `save_as` parameter to the `ohlc` method: